olc-techsupport/Education-Climate-Resiliency-Digital-Sovereignty/README.md

 **Example question to help teams get started:** How can regional drought and streamflow records help frame questions about livestock water availability, and what additional local evidence would we need?

 Each team develops its own question, supported by its chosen pathway and the available local data.
-Examples include grazing, gardens, plant resources or watershed stewardship; no full-group agreement on a single question is needed.
+Examples include grazing, gardens, plant resources or watershed stewardship.
 Regional drought and streamflow provide context; they do not establish pasture condition, drinking-water quality, irrigation supply or a management threshold.

 ## Learning objectives